celenityy/Phoenix/README.md

 `mv user.js /home/user/.mozilla/firefox/153acxao.default-release/user.js`

 Congratulations, you're done.
 Similar to the rest of the Phoenix project, your prefs will auto-update, and you can set any overrides you wish through the about:config.
 You can just sit back, relax, & enjoy.

-# Features

-See [here](https://codeberg.org/Magnesium1062/Phoenix/src/branch/main/docs/features.md) for a non-exhaustive list of features & enhancements Phoenix provides.

-You should also check out our [Comparison table](https://codeberg.org/Magnesium1062/Phoenix/wiki/Comparison), so that you can see what Phoenix offers and how it compares to similar projects in the space.

 # Limitations